sarthakk1890/RetinoCare-Application-for-Diabetic-Retinopathy-Detection/README.md

 A full-stack MERN project which predicts the stage of diabetic retinopathy using the Transfer Learning technique, the API of the trained model is implemented over a ReactJS application.
 The API used in the project is available [here](https://github.com/sarthakk1890/DR_API)

-**Note:** Before starting the backend server, replace the username and password from the mongo database [URL](https://github.com/sarthakk1890/RetinoCare-Application-for-Diabetic-Retinopathy-Detection-/edit/main/backend/db.js)
+**Note:** Before starting the backend server, replace the username and password from the [MongoDB database URL](https://github.com/sarthakk1890/RetinoCare-Application-for-Diabetic-Retinopathy-Detection-/edit/main/backend/db.js)

 ## Features
 1. Login, Signup, and Logout